-Take care not to spill chain oil while refilling and do not overfill the tank.
+Take care not to spill chain oil during refilling and do not overfill the tank.

-STIHL recommends you use the STIHL filler nozzle for chain oil (special accessory).
+STIHL recommends use of the STIHL filling system for chain oil (special accessory).

-Close the tank cap.
+Close filler cap

-There must still be a small amount of oil in the oil tank when the fuel tank is empty.
+There must still be a small amount of chain oil in the oil tank when the fuel tank is empty.

-If the oil level in the tank does not go down, the reason may be a problem in the oil supply system: Check chain lubrication, clean the oilways, contact your dealer for assistance if necessary.
-STIHL recommends that you have servicing and repair work carried out exclusively by an authorized STIHL servicing dealer.
+If the oil tank is still partly full, the reason may be a problem in the oil supply system: Check chain lubrication, clean the oil passages, contact your servicing dealer for assistance if necessary.
+STIHL recommends that maintenance and repair work be carried out only by authorised STIHL dealers.